Dasfiter-S/Arduino/README.md

 -----------------------------
 Navigation now working semi-reliably.
 The robot can traverse the entire track.
 Any reading of "00000" which means there is nothing will result in the robot backing up and trying to find the line again.
 Incorporated a Nextion touchscreen for easier debugging and ring loading.
-Add the Nextion test file.
+Added the Nextion Arduino Controls.hmi file.
+Added touchScreen.ino

 Vendbot library Version 1.3.3
 -------------------------------